 This is another editor I have been working on.
 It was given it the working title “G2 editor FMX”.
-FMX stands for the “Firemonkey” framework of the new Delphi compilers which is a vector based graphics framework.
-These compilers can target multiple operatiing systems.
+FMX is the name of the “Firemonkey” framework of the new Delphi compilers which is a vector based graphics framework.
+These compilers can target multiple operating systems.

 I’m not working on this project anymore but you can find the source code on github: BVerhue/nord_g2_editor

 The user interface of this editor was designed for a touch screen monitor or mobile device, but I haven’t been able to really test this.
 But it can be used with mouse and keyboard also.

 The FMX version of the editor supports the following operatings systems:

 - MacOS (Catalina) : works, read the ReadMe.txt included in the zip how to install libusb.